Tobias-Fechner/re-place.academy/Directional Framing.md

 This work shows up as networks of solidarity, community-led climate-action programmes, as novel approaches to governance, practices to remember into a larger body, and many, many more.

-Many initiatives make promising beginnings
+Many initiatives make promising beginnings and yet remain invisible at large.
+What's needed is a